Introduction of Tourism

 Tourism in Ancient Nepal

 Emperor Ashok too had visited Nepal.
 King Ashok visited Lumbini, the birthplace of Lord Buddha, and built the Ashok Pillar there.
-Then came to Kathmandu valley and built similar pillars in different places.
+Then came to Kathmandu Valley and built similar pillars in different places.
 Regarding the visit of Emperor Ashoka, he has visited Lumbini and Kapilvastu which was written in his inscription.
 He has placed another inscription in Niglihawa too.
-Kathmandu’s visit of Ashoka was only written in chronicles which were not regarded as a strong document in scientific history writing.
-It was not historically proved.
-Four Pillar found in Patan which was built in Ashoka style might be built by some others who were sent to build by Ashoka.
+Kathmandu’s visit to Ashoka was only written in chronicles which were not regarded as a strong document in scientific history writing.
+It was not historically proven.
+Four Pillars found in Patan which was built in Ashoka style might be built by some others who were sent to build by Ashoka.

 Thereafter, Nepal was developed as the only route for a long period to visit China via Lhasa and travel from China to India via Lhasa.
-This led to the increase in arrivals of foreigners in Nepal.
+This led to an increase in the arrivals of foreigners to Nepal.
 Famous Chinese traveler, Huien-Tsang, started the journey to India in 629 AD He returned to China via Nepal in 643 AD during his journey to Nepal; Huien-Tsang also visited Lumbini.
 In 643 AD, another Chinese traveller Li-Yi-Piao, came to Nepal via Lhasa and then visited India 242.
-Another Chinese traveller, Wang Hiuentse used to travel to and fro Nepal with his companions during 643-657 AD when he was envoy to India.
-Buddhist Monk, Monastic and preachers had visited Nepal during Lichchhavi period i.e. Shantarakshit in 742 AD, Padma Sambhav in 474 AD, Kamalsheel in 760 AD, Atisha Dipankar in 1040 AD and Milarepa in 1010 AD
+Another Chinese traveler, Wang Hiuentse used to travel to and fro Nepal with his companions during 643-657 AD when he was envoy to India.
+Buddhist Monk, Monastic and preachers visited Nepal during the Lichchhavi period i.e. Shantarakshit in 742 AD, Padma Sambhav in 474 AD, Kamalsheel in 760 AD, Atisha Dipankar in 1040 AD and Milarepa in 1010 AD

 Tourism in Medieval Nepal

 The Mallas ruled Nepal after the Licchavis.
 This period is known as medieval history.
-During Malla period Christian missionaries came to Nepal with the purpose of spreading Christianity in Tibet.
-During this period until the reign of Jaya Prakash Mall, many westerners had visited Nepal for the purpose of missionary activity.
-In 1628, Portuguese Father Juan Cabral, during the reign of Laxmi Narshing Malla, ruler of Kantipur, a foreigner, entered Nepal for the first time in medieval period.
-Later, many missionaries came to Nepal with similar purpose.
-Since 1737 AD, King Jaya Prakash Malla provided written permission to Christians for the settlement and spreading Christianity in Kantipur.
+During the Malla period Christian missionaries came to Nepal to spread Christianity in Tibet.
+During this period until the reign of Jaya Prakash Mall, many Westerners had visited Nepal for missionary activity.
+In 1628, Portuguese Father Juan Cabral, during the reign of Laxmi Narshing Malla, ruler of Kantipur, a foreigner, entered Nepal for the first time in the medieval period.
+Later, many missionaries came to Nepal with a similar purpose.
+Since 1737 AD, King Jaya Prakash Malla provided written permission to Christians for the settlement and spreading of Christianity in Kantipur.
 When Kathmandu valley was defeated by Prithivi Narayan Shah he ordered Christian Pastors and Nepali Christians to leave the country.
 On 4th February 1769, Pastor Giuseppe and 58 Nepali Christians left Kathmandu Valley and went to settle in India’s Bettiah, closer to the Nepal border.
 During those days, foreign tourists visiting Nepal were the European missionaries.
-Besides, Chinese, Tibetan and Indians used to visit Nepal especially with religious and commercial motives.
-Similarly, Nepalese traders used to go to Lhasa for business purposes and the Tibetan traders come to Nepal and vice-versa.
-Thus, religious and trading activity had contributed to the development of tourism in Malla period.
+Besides, Chinese, Tibetans, and Indians used to visit Nepal, especially with religious and commercial motives.
+Similarly, Nepalese traders used to go to Lhasa for business purposes and the Tibetan traders came to Nepal and vice-versa.
+Thus, religious and trading activity contributed to the development of tourism in the Malla period.

 Tourism after the Unification of Nepal (Before 1950)

 King Prithvi Narayan Shah united the petty hill states into unified and integrated Nepal in 1768 AD (1825 B.S.).
-Until the reign of King Prithivi Narayan Shah Nepal was closed for the foreigners especially the Europeans.
-After the treaty of Sugauli of 1816 AD, a British Resident, Dr. Wallich, was appointed in Kathmandu for developing Nepal’s relationship with British India.
-After this there were regular visits of British nationalities in Kathmandu.
-Rana Prime Minister Jung Bahadur Rana visited Britain from 1850-51 AD which played a vital role in introducing Nepal to the western world.
-After then Sir Brian Hodgson and Sir Joseph Hooker had visited Nepal.
+Until the reign of King Prithvi Narayan Shah Nepal was closed to foreigners, especially Europeans.
+After the treaty of Sugauli of 1816 AD, a British Resident, Dr. Wallich, was appointed in Kathmandu to develop Nepal’s relationship with British India.
+After this, there were regular visits of British nationalities to Kathmandu.
+Rana Prime Minister Jung Bahadur Rana visited Britain from 1850-51 AD which played a vital role in introducing Nepal to the Western world.
+After then Sir Brian Hodgson and Sir Joseph Hooker visited Nepal.
 French historian Silva Levy visited Nepal during the reign of Prime Minister Bir Shumshere.
-He wrote a book in French language about Nepal named History of Hindu Kingdom (which was translated in Nepali language by Dilli Raj Uprety).
-Percival Landon, during the reign of Prime Minister Chandra Shumsher had visited Nepal.
+He wrote a book in the French language about Nepal named History of Hindu Kingdom (which was translated into the Nepali language by Dilli Raj Uprety).
+Percival Landon, during the reign of Prime Minister Chandra Shumsher, had visited Nepal.
 Similarly, King George V and the Prince of Wales came to Nepal for hunting in the terai in 1911 and 1921 respectively.
 The earliest published record on foreign visitors to Nepal is found in Percival London’s book ‘Nepal’, where 153 Europeans mostly British are listed to have visited Kathmandu in a period of 44 years from 1881 to 1925.
 Despite these developments, the Rana rulers isolated Nepal from external influence till 1950.

 Tourism in Modern Nepal After 1950

 The democratic movement of 1951 marked a new era in Nepal.
 In 1950/51, a popular democratic movement was launched which overthrew the Ranas.
 After this, changes were witnessed in the country.
 Nepali people were liberated and Nepal was opened for the visitors.
-With the formation of the Tourism Development Boardin 1957, the history of tourism of Nepal has taken rapid momentum.
+With the formation of the Tourism Development Board in 1957, the history of tourism of Nepal has taken rapid momentum.
 Now, tourism has been recognized as a highly paying industry and very important source of earning.
-Nepal issued its first tourist visa to Boris Lisanevich, Russian legendary hotelier invited by King Mahendra Bir Bikram Shah to allow Thomas Cook Company to send tourist in Nepal.
-During 1951/52 Hotel Himalaya Inn, Hotel Paras Inn and Hotel Nepal started its service for the first time in Kathmandu though those hotels were not fully facilitated.
+Nepal issued its first tourist visa to Boris Lisanevich, a Russian legendary hotelier invited by King Mahendra Bir Bikram Shah to allow the Thomas Cook Company to send tourists to Nepal.
+During 1951/52 Hotel Himalaya Inn, Hotel Paras Inn, and Hotel Nepal started their service for the first time in Kathmandu though those hotels were not fully facilitated.
 On 29 May 1953, Hillary and Nepalese Sherpa mountaineer Tenzing Norgay became the first climbers confirmed to have reached the summit of Mount Everest.
-On In 1954 Snow View Hotel, in 1955 (Boris- the Russian established) “Royal Hotel” and began catering tourist.
-In the time of the coronation of late King Mahendra in 1956; he managed to organize an assembly of large numbers of foreign dignitaries that exposed Nepal as a potential tourist destination in the international community.
+In 1954 Snow View Hotel, in 1955 (Boris- the Russian established) “Royal Hotel” and began catering to tourists.
+In the time of the coronation of the late King Mahendra in 1956; he managed to organize an assembly of large numbers of foreign dignitaries that exposed Nepal as a potential tourist destination in the international community.
 Till 1959 there were only 88 beds in the hotels for the foreigners.
 Floodgate opened in the Hotel industry after 1959.
 After 1959 Coronation Hotel, Imperial Hotel, Panorama Hotel, and Green Hotel (Now Hotel Shanker) were established in Kathmandu.
-Likewise, Hotel De’la Annapurna 1965, Soaltee Hotel-1966, Blue Star Hotel-1968, Crystal Hotel-1972 were started in Kathmandu.
-The same year, the National tourism council set up first five year tourism development plan under the Ministry of industry and Commerce.
+Likewise, Hotel De’la Annapurna 1965, Soaltee Hotel 1966, Blue Star Hotel 1968, and Crystal Hotel 1972 were started in Kathmandu.
+The same year, the National Tourism Council set up the first five-year tourism development plan under the Ministry of Industry and Commerce.
 Royal Nepal Airlines Cooperation (RNAC) now Nepal Airlines Cooperation (NAC) was established in 1958 and became a member of the International Union of Official Travel Organization.
-During 1960’s Nepal began direct links to Indian cities First travel agency “Mountain Travel Nepal” now “Tiger Mountain” was established by Colonel Jimmy Robert (British).
-He also brought “Tiger Tops” operation in Chitwan National Park to accommodate tourists who enjoy jungle activities.
+During 1960 Nepal began direct links to Indian cities First travel agency “Mountain Travel Nepal” now “Tiger Mountain” was established by Colonel Jimmy Robert (British).
+He also brought the “Tiger Tops” operation in Chitwan National Park to accommodate tourists who enjoy jungle activities.

-In 1972, Tourism master plan was formulated with German assistance that led to the concept of spreading economic activity in Nepal.
-HMTTC, now Nepal Academy of Tourism & Hotel Management (NATHM) was established by the Government of Nepal in 1972 aiming to produce skilled workforce required by hospitality and tourism industry.
+In 1972, a Tourism master plan was formulated with German assistance that led to the concept of spreading economic activity in Nepal.
+HMTTC, now Nepal Academy of Tourism & Hotel Management (NATHM) was established by the Government of Nepal in 1972 aiming to produce the skilled workforce required by the hospitality and tourism industry.
 Chitwan National Park was officially established in 1973.
-During 1975-1991, Nepal became hot spot for holiday makers, adventure seekers and cultural tourist.
-The flow of tourist was in increasing trend.
-Nepal Tourism Board, official body of tourism development and promotion was established in PPP model.
-Different trekking and travel agencies, associations, and hotels began to appear in this time to facilitate increasing number of tourism demand.
-The following year of 1998, Nepal celebrated “Visit Nepal 98” which brought overwhelming numbers of tourist to Nepal.
-Downfall of tourism in Nepal started with hijacking of Indian airlines from Tribhuwan International Airport in 1999.
-In one hand because of the Royal massacre of 2001 and on the other hand, moist insurgency gave negative message in international arena that Nepal is not safe for tourism.
-Tourism slowly started to boom after 2006 when peace agreement was held with Maoist and the government.
-Nepal marked 2011 as “Nepal tourism year” with slogan “Naturally Nepal” when 736, international visitors visited Nepal.
-Similarly, Lumbini visit year was celebrated in 2012 giving message that Nepal is now safe for tourism.
+During 1975-1991, Nepal became a hot spot for holidaymakers, adventure seekers, and cultural tourists.
+The flow of tourists was in increasing trend.
+Nepal Tourism Board, the official body of tourism development and promotion was established in the PPP model.
+Different trekking and travel agencies, associations, and hotels began to appear in this time to facilitate increasing tourism demand.
+The following year of 1998, Nepal celebrated “Visit Nepal 98” which brought overwhelming numbers of tourists to Nepal.
+The downfall of tourism in Nepal started with the hijacking of Indian airlines from Tribhuwan International Airport in 1999.
+On the one hand because of the Royal massacre of 2001 and on the other hand, moist insurgency gave a negative message in the international arena that Nepal is not safe for tourism.
+Tourism slowly started to boom after 2006 when a peace agreement was held with Maoists and the government.
+Nepal marked 2011 as “Nepal Tourism Year” with the slogan “Naturally Nepal” when 736, international visitors visited Nepal.
+Similarly, the Lumbini visit year was celebrated in 2012 giving the message that Nepal is now safe for tourism.
 Nepal is expecting 2 million foreign visitors in 2020.

-World Tourism Industry is an industry which is flourishing all over the world.
-There has been an exponential global tourism growth over the past six decade and globally, some 350 million new international tourist arrivals are expected by 2030, arrivals would reach 1.8 billion according to the UNWTO.
+World Tourism Industry is an industry that is flourishing all over the world.
+There has been exponential global tourism growth over the past six decades and globally, some 350 million new international tourist arrivals are expected by 2030, arrivals will reach 1.8 billion according to the UNWTO.

-However it is now assumed that tourism activity will decline by 50% in the second half of 2020 bringing this year forecast of total export earnings from international tourism to $0.9 trillion down from $1.75 trillion in 2019.
-The world is facing an unprecedented global health, social and economic emergency as a result of the COVID-19 pandemic.
+However, it is now assumed that tourism activity will decline by 50% in the second half of 2020 bringing this year’s forecast of total export earnings from international tourism to $0.9 trillion down from $1.75 trillion in 2019.
+The world is facing an unprecedented global health, social, and economic emergency as a result of the COVID-19 pandemic.

 Travel and tourism is among the most affected sectors with a massive fall of international demand amid global travel restrictions including many borders fully closed, to contain the virus.

-According to the latest issue of the UNWTO World Tourism Barometer, International tourist arrivals (overnight visitors) fell by 72% in January-October 2020 over the same period last year, curbed by slow virus containment, low traveller confidence and important restrictions on travel still in place, due to the COVID-19 pandemic
+According to the latest issue of the UNWTO World Tourism Barometer, International tourist arrivals (overnight visitors) fell by 72% in January-October 2020 over the same period last year, curbed by slow virus containment, low traveler confidence, and important restrictions on travel still in place, due to the COVID-19 pandemic

 The decline in the first ten months of the year represents 900 million fewer international tourist arrivals compared to the same period in 2019, and translates into a loss of US$ 935 billion in export revenues from international tourism, more than 10 times the loss in 2009 under the impact of the global economic crisis.